-Certification enabling individuals aged 17 and up to work as a lifeguard at a pool or as an assistant lifeguard at a beach; Prerquisite are Bronze Cross and Standard First Aid / AED or Aquatic Emergency Care / AED certifications, and must be at least 15 years old at the final exam (during the last course).
+Certification enabling individuals aged 17 and up to work as a lifeguard at a pool or as an assistant lifeguard at an aquatic facility; Prerquisite are Bronze Cross and Standard First Aid / AED or Aquatic Emergency Care / AED certifications, and must be at least 15 years old at the final exam (during the last course).

-Bronze Cross and Standard First Aid certifications, and must be at least 16 years old for the final exam
+Bronze Cross and Standard First Aid certifications, and must be at least 15 years old for the final exam during the last course.

-This certification enables individuals aged 17 and up to work as a lifeguard at a pool or as an assistant lifeguard at a beach.
+This certification enables individuals aged 17 and up to work as a lifeguard at a pool or as an assistant lifeguard at an aquatic facility.

 Fundamentals of supervision in various aquatic settings: theory and practice lifeguarding, communication, rescuing victims and recognizing potential victims.